mheadd/how-to-talk-to-civic-hackers/the_challenges_to_engagement.md

 One respondent to the survey of current and former city government employees described these limitations this way:

-There are many restrictions on what technologies I can use, which makes it hard to collaborate.
+>There are many restrictions on what technologies I can use, which makes it hard to collaborate.
 We are generally set up only to work on projects we either own completely or take no responsibility for.
 Working in true partnership is extremely difficult to do.

 In addition, opportunities to meet and collaborate with the local technology community in the same physical space often occur at inopportune times for government employees.
 Technology meetups and hackathons typically occur after traditional work hours or on weekends, and often take place outside of official government offices.
-It is rare for governments to have official remote work policies that would better enable public sector employees to participate in these events.
+It is rare for governments to have official remote work policies that would better enable public sector employees to participate in these events.<sup>3</sup>

 In Philadelphia, one recent government employee with close ties to the local technology community opted to leave government service—in part—because of restrictions on working remotely that stifled opportunities for closer collaboration with outside groups:

-Little things, like time tracking and a byzantine work-from-home policy, eat away at creative workers used to a more enlightened approach.
+>Little things, like time tracking and a byzantine work-from-home policy, eat away at creative workers used to a more enlightened approach.<sup>4</sup>

 ## The Free Work Problem